The Champ (1931 film): Plot

-Ashamed of his actions and with his spirit broken, Champ finally agrees to send an unwilling Dink to live with Tony and Linda.
+Ashamed, Champ finally agrees to send an unwilling Dink to live with Tony and Linda.
 On the train ride home, Tony and Linda try their best to welcome Dink into their family.
-Dink does not dislike them, but he is consumed only by thoughts of his father.
+He does not dislike them, but he is consumed only by thoughts of his father.
 He runs away back to Tijuana, where he finds that Champ has a fight scheduled with the Mexican heavyweight champion.
-When he sees Dink, Champ immediately returns to good spirits.
-He trains hard for the fight and, for the first time, really does stay away from drinking and gambling.
+When he sees Dink, Champ returns to good spirits, trains hard, and, for the first time, really does stay away from drinking and gambling.
 Champ is determined to win the fight, make Dink proud of him, and use his prize money to buy back Little Champ.

-Tony and Linda attend the fight, bringing genuine best wishes and assurances that they will make no further efforts to separate Dink from Champ.
+Tony and Linda attend the fight, bringing best wishes and assurances that they will make no further efforts to separate Dink from Champ.
 The match is brutal, and Champ is seriously injured.
-Dink and the others in his corner urge him to throw in the towel, but Champ refuses to allow that.
-He musters a last burst of energy, and knocks out his opponent.
+Dink and the others in his corner urge him to throw in the towel, but Champ refuses.
+He musters a last burst of energy and knocks out his opponent.
 After the fight, he triumphantly presents Little Champ to Dink.
 But after witnessing his son's overjoyed reaction, Champ collapses.

-Champ is brought into his dressing room, where a doctor determines that his injuries are mortal.
-Champ urges Dink to cheer up and then dies, leaving Dink inconsolable.
-Despite the best efforts of all of the men and boys in the room, who one by one attempt to calm him, Dink continually wails, "I want the Champ!"
-Finally, Dink spots Linda enter the room.
-Dink looks at her, cries out, "Mother!" and runs into her arms.
-She picks him up and he sobs, "The Champ is dead, mama."
-She turns and carries him out of the room as he buries his face in her shoulder, crying.
+He is brought into his dressing room, where a doctor determines that his injuries are fatal.
+Champ encourages Dink to stay strong, then dies.
+Despite others' attempts to comfort him, Dink cries out repeatedly, "I want the Champ!"
+Eventually, he sees Linda enter the room, looks at her, and exclaims, "Mother!" before running into her arms.
+She picks him up, and he sobs, "The Champ is dead, Mama."
+Holding him close, she turns and carries him out as he buries his face in her shoulder, weeping.